mParticle/docs/src/pages/integrations/vidora/feed/index.md

 ![](/images/vidora-feed-step1.png)

-2. From within the Vidora UI, create an [Export Destination](https://www.vidora.com/docs/category/developer-docs/export-integrations/) for mParticle using the Feed API credentials from Step 1.
+2. From within Vidora's Cortex UI, create an [Export Destination](https://www.vidora.com/docs/category/developer-docs/export-integrations/) for mParticle using the Feed API credentials from Step 1.
 This destination will enable the ML Pipeline to mParticle.

-3. Within the Vidora UI, specify one or more prediction columns to send to mParticle.
-The prediction columns will appear in mParticle as User Attributes with the naming convention `$intelligent_attribute:vidora:[pipeline name]__score` and `$intelligent_attribute:vidora:[pipeline name]__percentile`, where score represents the prediction itself (e.g. conversion probability for a Future Events pipeline, predicted value for a Regression pipeline, etc).
+3. Within Cortex, specify one or more prediction columns to send to mParticle.
+The prediction columns will appear in mParticle as User Attributes with the naming convention `$intelligent_attribute:cortex:[pipeline name]__score` and `$intelligent_attribute:cortex:[pipeline name]__percentile`, where score represents the prediction itself (e.g. conversion probability for a Future Events pipeline, predicted value for a Regression pipeline, etc).
 These attributes will be visible in mParticle's Data Master > Catalog.

 After completing these three steps, continue with step 7 found in the [Event documentation](/integrations/vidora/event/).